-Everyone puts things off until the last minute sometimes, but procrastinators chronically avoid difficult tasks and deliberately look for distractions.
-Procrastination in large part reflects our perennial struggle with self-control as well as our inability to accurately predict how we'll feel tomorrow, or the next day.
-"I don't feel like it" takes precedence over goals; however, it then begets a downward spiral of negative emotions that deter future effort.
+Everyone puts things off sometimes, but procrastinators chronically avoid difficult tasks and may deliberately look for distractions.
+Procrastination in large part reflects struggles with self-control as well as the general human inability to accurately predict how we will feel tomorrow, or the day after.